-To the readers of National Land Transport Fund's financial statements and performance information for the year ended 30 June 2022
+Independent auditor's report to the readers of National Land Transport Fund's financial statements and performance information for the year ended 30 June 2023

 The Auditor-General is the auditor of National Land Transport Fund (the "NLTF").
 The Auditor-General has appointed me, Ed Louden, using the staff and resources of KPMG, to carry out the audit of the financial statements and the performance information, of the NLTF on his behalf.